Criticism of the Book of Abraham: Hebrew influence on the creation account

 The Book of Abraham chapters 4 and 5 retains about 75 percent of the wording from the King James translation of Genesis 1 and 2.
 The remaining 25 percent shows heavy influence from Smith's Hebrew studies under Seixas.
-For instance, Smith's choice to render רָקִיעַ (which is traditionally translated as "firmament") as "expanse" reflected an early 19th century movement (and one that Seixas endorsed) to use a more scientific term.
-Similarly, Smith rendered what was traditionally translated as "moved upon the face of the waters" to "brooding upon the faces of the water", which reflected Seixas and other contemporary commentators' preferred rendering of the word.
-Some changes were grammatical in nature, such as changing divided to caused it to be divided.
-The Hebrew וַיְהִ means "and it was" or "and it came to pass" and is left off in the King James Version of the Bible, but appears in Seixas translation and also throughout the Book of Abraham.
-During his time working with Seixas, Smith was using Joshua Seixas's A Manual Hebrew Grammar for the Use of Beginners (1834) as a textbook, and he may have also read Wilhelm Gesenius's A Hebrew and English Lexicon of the Old Testament (1824).
+For instance, Smith's choice to render רָקִיעַ (which is traditionally translated as "firmament") as "expanse" reflected an early 19th century movement (and one that Seixas endorsed) to use more scientific terms when translating.
+Similarly, Smith rendered what was traditionally translated as "moved upon the face of the waters" as "brooding upon the faces of the water", which reflected Seixas' preferred rendering of the phrase.
+Other changes were grammatical in nature, such as changing divided to caused it to be divided.
+The Hebrew וַיְהִ means "and it was" or "and it came to pass" and is left off in the King James Version of the Bible, but it appears in Seixas' translation and also throughout the Book of Abraham.

 Two Hebrew translations in the Book of Abraham had a theological impact.
-Normally translated as singular, in the Book of Abraham the word Elohim (אֱלֹהִים) is translated to be plural "the Gods".
-The -im (ים-) ending on many Hebrew words makes it plural similar to how an 's' at the end of some English nouns makes the word plural.
+Normally translated as singular, in the Book of Abraham the word Elohim (אֱלֹהִים) is rendered as "the Gods", in the plural.
+The -im (ים-) ending on many Hebrew words makes them grammatically plural similar to how an -s at the end of some English nouns makes those words plural.
 Smith explained his reasoning for the translation in an 1844 discourse, saying that he "once asked a learned Jew … if the Hebrew language compels us to render all words ending in heam in the plural – why not render the first plural – he replied it would ruin the Bible – he acknowledged I was right."
 (Note: Smith may also have been encouraged in the idea by several other Bible commentaries available at the time that argued that the plurality of the word could refer to the Trinity or multiple Gods.)
 Of note, Gesenius's lexicon does note that Elohim can be translated in the plural but that in Genesis 1:1 it is singular.

-The second theologically impactful translation was different than that suggested by Seixas, but followed the Gesenius lexicon.
-The words "create" and "to make" were translated as "to organize" and "to form" in keeping with Latter Day Saint theology against creation from nothing.
+The second theologically impactful translation was different than that suggested by Seixas, but followed the Gesenius lexicon: The words "create" and "to make" were translated as "to organize" and "to form", in keeping with Latter Day Saint theology against creation from nothing.